 Your customers are busy IT decision-makers and they do not have time to look for you.
 So how can you get your content on the front page of Google and what are some of the trends governing content SEO as we approach 2020?

 A note: We know there are other search engines but not only does Google own most of the search traffic, most other engines follow suit when the search giant introduces an algorithm.
 It is for those reasons we are focusing on Google for this blog.
-Do you have your own front-page experience with Google or another engine?
-We’d love to hear your story.

 Write for humans first, search engines second